dkimrok/FindCalls/README.md

 ---

 Academic calls for papers (CFPs) live on publisher portals built on wildly different tech: static HTML, AJAX pagination, WordPress REST APIs, and aggressively bot-protected platforms.
-Checking them by hand is a weekly chore. **CFP Radar** handles all five in a single run — using the lightest technique that actually works for each — normalizes everything into one schema, and answers the only question that matters between runs: *what's new?*
+Checking them by hand is a weekly chore. **FindCalls** handles all five in a single run — using the lightest technique that actually works for each — normalizes everything into one schema, and answers the only question that matters between runs: *what's new?*

 Built by a defense operations-research analyst to stop manually refreshing a dozen journal pages.
 Initial index: **4,230 unique CFPs** across **5 sources**.

 ## Highlights

-- **Single entry point.** `cfp_radar_all.py` runs every crawler and the merge.
+- **Single entry point.** `findcalls.py` runs every crawler and the merge.
 No other files needed.
 - **Five sources, three fetch strategies** — pure REST, headed Playwright, and a Cloudflare-bypassing stealth browser — each matched to the site's actual defenses.
 - **Diff on every run.** A first-seen registry means each run surfaces only newly posted calls, not the whole haystack.
 - **Fault-isolated stages.** If one site is down or blocks you, that stage is skipped and the rest still produce output.